ericDeCourcy/predefined_ordering/dex_example.md

 - transactions will not be processed in the order they come in.
 The logic of the protocol should be able to determine final state as well as whether transactions even "clear"
 - the protocol will not be able to wait on a user to reveal and process thier own transactions.
 Ample time should be given for users to do so, as these transactions may cost significant gas.
 Consider allowing more blocks for processing than submission.
 - consider limiting number of submissions per round in order to prevent the issue mentioned above
+- consider implementing a flat fee for orders, which the user will never recieve.
+Otherwise, they have the opportunity to submit tons of orders to increase thier chances of front-running. (if there's 1 honest order and 99 front-runner orders, the front-runner has a 99% chance to be successful)

 # DEX functionality